faris-k/ML-MD-SPE/README.md

 ## 3D Plotting

-A short and sweet notebook adapted from a Plotly example for making some volume plots for one of my figures.
+`4_volume_plots.ipynb` is a short and sweet notebook adapted from a Plotly example.
+It was used to make some volume plots for one of the thesis figures.